Postgraduate Course

 UK entry requirements

-A 2:2 degree or equivalent.
+A 2:2 degree or international equivalent, in any discipline.

 With your online application you must submit a personal statement; this should detail the reasons for wanting to study the course, including any relevant experience (work or voluntary) that may support your application.